Jisan-mia/ts/README.md

   - constructor method/function will run whenever we ***instantiated*** an object
   - so we can pass **parameters** to constructor and **initialize** those to properties by adding **this keyword and dot (this.) before property name**

-There is another thing called data modifiers
+There is another thing called Access Modifiers
 - now Person **class** properties are **public** means we can **modify/change** there values outside of that class
 - we can make properties **private** by adding private **keyword** before properties name (mean we can only **access/modify** these properties withing the **class**)
 - we can make properties **protected** by adding protected keyword before properties name (access it only access within either this class or any class that is **extended** from this class )